Douglas Chamberlain: Career

 He worked at the Royal Sussex County Hospital between 1970 and 1991 as a Consultant Cardiologist, and as Honorary Consultant subsequently.

 Chamberlain, together with Peter Baskett, trained ambulance personnel in resuscitation from late 1970.
 This was a pivotal moment in the development of the paramedic profession and Chamberlain and Baskett's work here and subsequently are acknowledged as the naissance of paramedics in Europe.
 Paramedics are now acknowledged as an autonomous and regulated profession and are still recognized for their abilities in cardiac care - as was first discovered by Chamberlain when teaching ECG recognition and cardiac care to nurses, doctors and ambulancemen from the 1970s to the mid-1990s in Brighton.

-During this period, Chamberlain developed his 10 Rules of a normal ECG, a foundation to ECG interpretation used all over the world to this date.
+During this period, Chamberlain developed his "10 Rules of a normal ECG", a foundation for ECG interpretation used all over the world to this date.

 Chamberlain maintained a major interest in resuscitation and prehospital care, and played a role in the development of the European Resuscitation Council and the International Liaison Committee on Resuscitation.
-Though now in his 80s, Chamberlain is an Honorary Advisor to South East Coast Ambulance Service NHS Foundation Trust and London Ambulance Service NHS Trust and 'is available any time of the day or night to take calls from paramedics'.
+Well into his 80s, Chamberlain was an Honorary Advisor to South East Coast Ambulance Service NHS Foundation Trust and London Ambulance Service NHS Trust and was 'available any time of the day or night to take calls from paramedics'.

 He co-edited Cardiac Arrest: The Science and Practice of Resuscitation Medicine, a reference book on advanced life support and resuscitation medicine.
 It was winner of the 2008 British Medical Association prize in Cardiology.
-He is Editor Emeritus of Resuscitation, the official journal of the European Resuscitation Council, and has been author or co-author of over 200 papers.
+He was Editor Emeritus of Resuscitation, the official journal of the European Resuscitation Council, and was author or co-author of over 200 papers.

+Chamberlain died on 22 May 2025, at the age of 94.

 Honours

 In the 1988 New Year Honours, Chamberlain was appointed Commander of the Order of the British Empire (CBE).
 In June 1989, he was appointed Officer of the Order of St. John (OStJ).
-He is also a Knight of the Order of Saint Gregory the Great (KSG) and an Honorary Fellow of the College of Paramedics.
+He was also a Knight of the Order of Saint Gregory the Great (KSG) and an Honorary Fellow of the College of Paramedics.

 Chamberlain was made an honorary Doctor of Science (DSc) by the University of Sussex in 1989, Hertford in 2003, and Coventry University in 2008.